sibyllinesoft/rave/docs/how-to/provision-complete-vm.md

 ```

 Prefer the CLI?
 Run `rave vm build-image --profile dev` (or omit `--profile` for production) so the images land alongside the usual stamped filenames.
+Use `rave vm list-profiles` any time you need to see the current set of supported profiles/attributes.

 ### Option B: CLI helper
 ```bash